Call: +1-844-242-3543

 If you are applying for car financing or a car title loan, a lien will be placed on your car title just to form a kind of security the lender can hold on to in case you decide not to pay or delay payment.
 To avoid the risk of financial loss, the lender will maintain the lien against the vehicle until the car itself or the personal loan is completely paid off.
 If the auto loan defaults, the lender can sell the collateral to recoup any losses.

-A car lien remains on the title until the debt has been repaid.
-The lender will issue a lien release after the final payment is made.
 When purchasing through a dealer, the dealer typically files a lien on your behalf.
 If you already have a title and need to add a lien, you’ll need to follow the guidelines to file a lien issued through and by your state of residency.

 What is a Lien on a Car Title Application